 - Demonstrate excellence in design, functionality and operation;

-- Have been available in the App Store for a significant period of time; and
+- Have been available in the App Store and fully accessible for a significant period of time; and

 - Be under active development.